farazahmadi/academic-hugo/content/project/alc-thesis/index.md

 title: "Machine Learning Predictions of Alternate Level of Care (ALC) in Canada: From Emergency Department to the in-Hospital Stage"

-summary: "MSc thesis project, working on imbalanced classification on large data sets in different time points.""
+summary: "MSc thesis project, working on imbalanced classification on large data sets in different time points."

 tags:
 - R